111 Johnson Chapel

 Chaucer's Shorter Poems

 Major English Writers I

-400-level seminars on a variety of topics, including medieval/renaissance lyric, med/ren autobiography, and "Poetry and Research."
+400-level seminars on a variety of topics, including medieval/renaissance lyric, poetry, and manuscript studies.

 “Premodern Technologies of Transmission in the Man of Law’s Tale.”
 Exemplaria 25.3 (Fall 2013), pp. 211-30.

 "The Performance of Power in Medieval English Households: The Case of the Harrowing of Hell."
 The Journal of English and Germanic Philology (JEGP) 112.1, (Jan.
 2013), pp. 48-69.

 B.S., Mathematics, College of William and Mary (1997)